VDAC3: Function

 VDAC3 belongs to the mitochondrial porin family and is expected to share similar biological functions to the other VDAC isoforms.
 VDACs are involved in cell metabolism by transporting ATP and other small metabolites across the outer mitochondrial membrane.
 In addition, VDACs form part of the mitochondrial permeability transition pore (MPTP) and, thus, facilitate cytochrome C release, leading to apoptosis.
 VDACs have also been observed to interact with pro- or antiapoptotic proteins, such as Bcl-2 family proteins and kinases, and so may contribute to apoptosis independently from the MPTP.
 Nonetheless, experiments reveal a lack of pore-forming ability in the VDAC3 isoform, suggesting that it may perform different biological functions.
-Notably, though all VDAC isoforms are ubiquitously expressed, VDAC3 is majorly found in the sperm outer dense fiber (ODF), where it is hypothesized to promote proper assembly and maintenance of sperm flagella.
+Notably, though all VDAC isoforms are ubiquitously expressed, VDAC3 is mostly found in the sperm outer dense fiber (ODF), where it is hypothesized to promote proper assembly and maintenance of sperm flagella.
 Because the ODF membranes are not likely to support pore formation, VDAC3 may interact with protein partners to carry out other functions in the ODF.
 For instance, within cells, VDAC3 predominantly localizes to the centrosome and recruits Mps1 to regulate centriole assembly.
 In the case of localization to the mitochondria, VDAC3 interaction with Mps1 instead leads to ciliary disassembly.